cbeust/maple-2/README.md

 ## Developer note

-I made the graphical back-end as agnostic as I could since there are so many Rust crates that let you display pixels on the screen, and as a proof of concept, I experimented with two different graphical backends: `egui` (which is the current `Maple //` GUI/graphics library) and `minifb`).
+I made the graphical back-end as agnostic as I could since there are so many Rust crates that let you display pixels on the screen, and as a proof of concept, I experimented with two different graphical backends: `iced` (which is the current `Maple //` GUI/graphics library) and `minifb`).
 Here is what the experiment looks like:

 https://github.com/cbeust/sixty.rs/assets/92322/499b9f47-600c-4ce7-85b7-c373e18b427e